-- Bromstone Primary School has an important role to play in supporting the mental health and wellbeing of our pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: Make a referral to the Well-being Lead Kerry Langley - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+- Cobham Primary School has an important role to play in supporting the mental health and wellbeing of our pupils.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - o Listen to the child - o Listen to family concerns - o Share their concerns with school mental health leads - o Work with the school leadership to identify which routes to escalate are most appropriate for this concern, including CAMHS or in-school counsellor. - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+This is delivered through a whole-school personal development curriculum and the school's TRUST values as well as in PSHE lessons and enrichment activities.